aveusalex/CSILIVE/README.md

 4. Run csi-explorer: `python3 CSIExplorerSERVER.py`
 5. Run CSI client in your raspberry Pi: `python3 Clientpi.py`

-Null-subcarriers can be hidden, you can change this in the variables on the file.
+Null and pilot-subcarriers can be hidden, you can change this in the variables on the file.

 ## Original Authors